Building a pontoon houseboat with recycled products.

 Using recycled products to build a pontoon houseboat.

 I am thinking of building a pontoon houseboat with recycled products.
-I want to build a cheap and simple houseboat and I want to use recyled products.
+I want to build a cheap and simple houseboat and I want to use recycled products.
 I am a metal worker of 22 years so the obvious although an old method is to build it in steel.
+Reply - Answer

 Then I would weld a 2x2 x 1/4 angle along the length of pontoon at a 2.5 mm dress skin along the length also meeting the platform as this will hide any brackets holding the platform and provide a cleaner appearance as well as to provide additional strength along the pontoon.